shreyansh26/shreyansh26/README.md

 - ⚡ Fun fact: ...
 -->

-I’m the **Principal ML Engineer** at **Level AI**, where I focus on building and scaling large language models (LLMs) specifically for conversational AI.
+I’m a **Principal ML Engineer** at **Level AI**, where I focus on building and scaling large language models (LLMs) specifically for conversational AI.
 With over four years of experience in applied AI and research, I’ve worked extensively on end-to-end solutions in NLP and ML systems.

 Before Level AI, I worked as a **Data Scientist** at **Mastercard AI Garage**, where I developed AI models to enhance transaction security and intelligence.
 I graduated in 2020 with a degree in Computer Science from the **Indian Institute of Technology (BHU) Varanasi**.